New Legacy Projects

 Takelma Cultural Center

-Comprised of Tribal members, our group works with traditionalists and scholars to offer experience-based teaching curriculum (K-12), on-site prehistoric and historic museum tours, traditional art making, traditional basket weaving, flintknapping, traditional story-telling, traditional drumming and drum making, traditional gathering, traditional ceremonies, and informative visits to Takelman cultural sites throughout Southern Oregon.
+Comprised of Tribal members, our group works with Native traditionalists and scholars to offer experience-based teaching curriculum (K-12) at Takelman cultural tours and workshops.
+We teach traditional skills, including art making, basket weaving, flintknapping, story-telling, drumming, drum making, and gathering.

-The Takelma Cultural Center, a nonprofit based in Tiller, Oregon, exists to aid people seeking a unique, Takelman experience.
-Visit https://takelma.org/ for more.
+The Takelma Cultural Center, a nonprofit based in Tiller, Oregon, exists to offer learners a unique, Takelman experience.
+Visit https://takelma.org/ for details.

 If you know of other legacy projects that should be listed here, please contact us and provide a description with contact info and/or website link.